 The team focuses on paediatric high grade and diffuse intrinsic pontine glioma – tumours that continue to have a dismal clinical outcome.
 They are part of a major effort to build up the most detailed picture to date of the genome of these aggressive cancers.
 As these tumours are rare, Professor Jones has forged collaborations with other international organisations in order to collect samples that cover the spectrum of potential variations, and to conduct the most comprehensive possible analysis.
 Professor Jones’ work has already revealed some significant genetic differences between the adult and child form of the disease, and has highlighted potential new drug targets.

-Professor Jones joined the Institute of Cancer Research, London, in 2001 as a Senior Post-Doctoral Research Fellow in the Breakthrough Toby Robins Breast Cancer Research Centre, spending two years studying myoepithelial cells and basal-like breast cancers.
+Professor Jones joined The Institute of Cancer Research, London, in 2001 as a Senior Postdoctoral Research Fellow in the Breast Cancer Now Toby Robins Breast Cancer Research Centre, spending two years studying myoepithelial cells and basal-like breast cancers.
 Prior to this, he investigated the molecular genetics of different types of breast tumours at the Ludwig Institute for Cancer Research at University College London.
 He has also studied the molecular genetics of pre-invasive breast disease at the Royal Free and University College Medical School in London.

-“There is no doubt as to the advantages offered by working at the ICR – the very close interactions we have with our clinical colleagues at The Royal Marsden, and the unique academic drug discovery programme embedded within the ICR itself make it an excellent place to conduct research,” Prof. Jones says.
+“There is no doubt as to the advantages offered by working at the ICR – the very close interactions we have with our clinical colleagues at The Royal Marsden NHS Foundation Trust, and the unique academic drug discovery programme embedded within the ICR itself make it an excellent place to conduct research,” Professor Jones says.

 Professor Jones achieved his PhD in 1998 from the University of London, after first attaining a Bachelor of Science with First Class Honours in Toxicology and Pharmacology.
 He was elected Fellow of the Royal College of Pathologists in 2008 for his significant contribution to molecular pathology research.
 He was awarded a Readership in 2013.
 Dr Jones is the Translational Science Lead for international clinical trials in paediatric high grade glioma for the International Society for Paediatric Oncology (SIOP) European Brain Tumour Group.